-“Over the past couple of weeks we have been visiting local primary schools, introducing them to TriGolf and making them aware that golf is a fun and social game for young people, both boys and girls.
+“Over the next few weeks we shall be visiting local primary schools, introducing them to TriGolf and making them aware that golf is a fun and social game for young people, both boys and girls.

-If this may be of interest, our junior club nights are held on alternate Sundays starting on Sunday 25th March at 3.45 through to October.
-Do not worry if you cannot come to the first one as we are aware that it is during the Easter Holidays.
+If this may be of interest, our junior club nights in 2019 are held on alternate Sundays starting on Sunday 31st March at 3.45 through to October.
+Do not worry if you cannot come to the first one.
 Each club night is a "stand alone" event.

 We have a comprehensive Child Protection Policy and are an extremely “junior friendly” club where we fully support all our juniors and their wellbeing is paramount.

 Junior members have a full diary of events each season but our juniors are free to pick and choose which ones they want to play.
-These events include fortnightly club nights (Sunday evenings) through the main playing season, competitions both at Saltford and away on other courses, league matches against other clubs (home and away) and a golf tour each year in the summer.
+These events include fortnightly club nights (Sunday evenings) through the main playing season, competitions both at Saltford and away on other courses, league matches against other clubs (home and away) and a golf tour most years in the summer.

 Under the guidance of our teaching professionals, junior coaching is taken very seriously at Saltford and this takes place on many levels from club night coaching for the absolute beginner (where clubs etc. are available to loan) to coaching by the county for the better players.
 Whatever the ability level of the junior, there is a suitable coaching scheme at Saltford.